 Day of Discovery – Manchester

-On September the 18th, Discovery Education will be hosting a day of workshops and activities, designed to engage and motivate young learners and help infuse the news throughout your curriculum.
+On September the 18th, Discovery Education will be hosting a day of workshops and activities here at The Sharp Project, designed to engage and motivate young learners and help infuse the news throughout your curriculum.

 Delegates will receive practical examples of how pupils can use news articles to develop inference and deduction skills, distinguish between fact and opinion and explore writing for different viewpoints.
 This free day of professional development will leave you with practical examples of how you can use the news to develop powerful writing, critical thinking for online research and creative ways to use digital technologies to collaborate and communicate new ideas.

 This event is recommended for primary school literacy co-ordinators, computing co-ordinators, teachers, teaching assistants & support staff.

 To find out more and reserve your free place, please click the button below.